skareemu/fillrHomeAssignment/BDD Test Scenarios.md

 	And enter wrong password 3 times
 	And click on "Sign in" button
     Then the customer is presented with 'Account locked' error message

+    Given a new customer navigates to Sign in page When the customer enter the valid username
+	And enter password
+	And click on "show" link
+    Then the customer is able to see the typed in password
    -------------------
 Scenario: Comeback Customer log in